jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) Subject to the provisions of this Act, every adult person is qualified to be registered as an elector of an electoral district if—
   (a) that person is—
     (i) a New Zealand citizen; or
-    (ii) a permanent resident of New Zealand; and
+    (ii) a resident for electoral purposes; and
   (b) that person has at some time resided continuously in New Zealand for a period of not less than 1 year; and (c) that electoral district—
     (i) is the last in which that person has continuously resided for a period equalling or exceeding 1 month; or (ii) where that person has never resided continuously in any one electoral district for a period equalling or exceeding 1 month, is the electoral district in which that person resides or has last resided.
-(2) Where a writ has been issued for an election, every person—shall (whether or not he or she does so continue to reside in that electoral district) be deemed, for the purposes of subsection (1)﻿(c), to have completed on that Monday a period of 1 month’s continuous residence in that electoral district.
+(2) If a writ has been issued for an election, every person is treated, for the purposes of subsection (1)﻿(c), as having completed a period of 1 month’s continuous residence in an electoral district if the person—
-  (a) who resides in an electoral district on the Monday before polling day; and (b) who would, if he or she continued to reside in that electoral district until the close of polling day, have continuously resided in that electoral district for a period equalling or exceeding 1 month,—
+  (a) resides in the electoral district at the close of registration; and (b) would, if they continued to reside in the electoral district until the close of polling day, have continuously resided in the electoral district for a period equalling or exceeding 1 month.
+(3) Subsection (2) applies whether or not the person in fact continues to reside in the electoral district during the period between the close of registration and polling day.

 ### 75 Registration in respect of more than 1 electoral district
 (1) Subject to subsection (2), a person shall not be entitled to be registered as an elector of more than 1 electoral district.